 But his fun-loving nature means that if you make training fun, he will always be up to the challenge of learning something new.
 The best way to train them is with the positive reinforcement training technique.
 Essentially this means to make his training positive and to reward him for good behavior.
-Toys and yummy treats are always a big hit with the Boston!
+Toys and yummy treats are always a big hit with Boston Terriers!
 Leash train your Boston early and use a harness meant for dogs of a smaller stature to accommodate their unique frame.

-Like all dogs, early socialization is a must for the Boston.
+Like all dogs, early socialization is a must for Boston Terriers.
 He is only a well-balanced dog if you show him how to be.
 Socialization will begin with his littermates and parents.
 You will need to continue the process by continually mixing him with other dogs and exposing him to environments and sounds that he will experience with you.
 Such as walking on a loud sidewalk, the hoover, and visitors to the home.

 As the Boston hates to be left alone for long periods, we advise crate training him.
 Many owners are put off by crates, but it is recommended by vets and canine professionals the world over.
 Not only does it give him his own space for time out away from children and other pets, but it also lowers his anxiety when he is left alone.
 It also means that you can rest easy knowing his ex-Bulldog jaws aren’t going to town on your favorite rug or best shoes.